fuzetsu/microh/README.md

 )
 ```

+If you don't use this custom function microh will still work but you will have to wrap text in `text()` calls yourself and call components as functions directly.

 **Other Libraries**

 If you're using another vdom library and directly passing the equivalent of the `h()` function to microh doesn't work you can always pass a function that calls the `h()` with any necessary adjustments made.